-It’s always important to remember that there’s a world of difference between irreplaceable and The Best.
+It’s always important to remember that there’s a world of difference between irreplaceable and Tastes Better.
 Something can be irreplaceable to you without necessarily being all that great of a thing.
 Like your raggedy childhood teddy bear or that special grungy T-Shirt that you refuse to let your spouse throw away.
 If you’re me, you have at least two dozen such T-Shirts.

 Green bean casserole, to me, is irreplaceable.
 Something about the flavors that those strange canned products create when smashed together just reminds me of my childhood.

-That doesn’t mean that I can’t make an objectively better version and leave it up to you whether or not you stray from the traditional Campbell’s path this Thanksgiving.
+That doesn’t mean that I can’t make an objectively better version and leave it up to you whether or not you stray from the traditional soup can path this Thanksgiving.

 1) Wash your green beans, trim off the ends, and chop them in half.